Fatma GÜLÇÜR & Musa Kâzım GÜLÇÜR

 Akif expresses his feelings about the mosque as follows: Beyond being a prayer house, the mosque is the rise of worship to God in the form of a temple.
 It is not just an image, it is a group of admirers who have attained the beauty of God.
 No doubt it is not from the sky.
 But it has a heavenly identity.
 Contains an infinite view of God.
 The world of lights of mosques does not know what darkness is.
 The sacred nest has never been soiled in any way, and it cannot become contaminated thereafter.
 He who glorifies him exalts forever to exalt… If the dirt came from all sides of the world it will remain clean and high again.

-He associates minarets to the flute in his imagination stating that: “It’s interesting what those burning hearts in the stone heart.”
+He associates minarets with the flute in his imagination stating that: “It’s interesting what those burning hearts in the stone heart.”
 He says: “Due to differences in the place of sunrise adhans unread time is not available.”
 As it is stated at the beginning of the Adhans poetry published in Sirat-i Mustakim on 8 October 1908, there is indeed an azan time in a new part of the world and the call to prayer is read there.
 Because the time of prayer is set by the movement of the sun.
 Therefore, the Universal Father is remembered at every moment and people are called to worship.

 According to him as the wave of this holy cry rises to the heavens, the power of God in the heavens begins to descend to the earth with all his blessing.
-At that moment, the existence of the universe that belongs to God, begins to face the power of light.
+At that moment, the existence of the universe that belongs to God begins to face the power of light.
 Because the darkness of the night is now filled with the manifestation of God’s light.

 Expresses the state of prayer with enthusiastic emotions.
 Allah’s eternal blessings are felt in the dignified state of this unity of worship.
 It is this sacred blowing that drives and directs the shadow-like unity of thousands of people.
 With this blow, all the granules of the souls were shuddering from head to toe.
 The temple reflects the voices of worshipers of the believers who fill the inside… The souls that are burning with the blessing of worship are too tired to bear the divine manifestation they have reached…